THE BATTLE OF UHUD

 How is this comparable to anything that comes from Musaylimah al Kadhdhab?
 So, look into your affairs and do not let this get away from you.
 Indeed, I am going out to Khalid ibn al Walid tonight, seeking security for myself, my money, my family, and my children…

-Those from among his tribe who were guided replied saying:
+Those from among his tribe who were guided replied:

 نحن معك يا أبا عامر فكن من ذلك على علم